l-ramirez-lopez/resemble/my-comments.md

  - "linux-x86_64-rocker-gcc-san"

-The remaining platforms were passing all the tests sucessfully.
+The remaining platforms were passing all the tests successfully.
 For the above three platforms, the solution was to disable OPENMP.

 All platforms pass the checks successfully for the release.